ev3dev/ev3dev.github.io/docs/programming-languages.md

 ## Java
 <http://ev3dev-lang-java.github.io/>

-Java is a general-purpose computer programming language that is concurrent, class-based, object-oriented.
+Java is a general-purpose computer programming language that is concurrent,class-based, object-oriented.
 In Java 8, the language added some functional features very interesting to learn.

 [Get started with Java](https://github.com/ev3dev-lang-java/ev3dev-lang-java){: .btn .btn-default }